donald-okara/ShoppingList/README.md

 Introduction
 ------------

-This app is anshopping list app.
+This app is a shopping list app.
 Demos how to add, update, and delete items from the local database.
 This app demonstrated the Android Jetpack component [Room](https://developer.android.com/training/data-storage/room) database.
 The app also leverages [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel), [Flow](https://developer.android.com/kotlin/flow),